Introduction

 have exceptional resistance to attack by the aggressive commercial

-detergents and sanitizers recommended for use in home winemaking or
+detergents and sanitizers traditionally used in home winemaking

-Stress Cracking (ESC) is the term describing a complex, and
+Cracking (CSC) is the term describing a complex, and often

 polymer molecules, ester bonds in the case of PETs, are more prone